ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Navigation Animation.md

 The other way to customize an animation is the transition through the [**BeagleActivity**](/get-started/creating-a-project-from-scratch/) class implementation, which Beagle uses the _**getFragmentTransitionAnimation\(\)**_ method.

-In case this method isn't implemented and customized, the transitions will follow the Beagle's default animation.
+In case this method it isn't implemented and customized, the transitions will follow Beagle's default animation.
 The code below shows the [**BeagleActivity**](/get-started/creating-a-project-from-scratch/) method, that can be overwritten this way:

 ```kotlin
 open fun getFragmentTransitionAnimation() = FragmentTransitionAnimation(